 This year’s forum will include a powerful presentation by the National Park Service (NPS) on emerging issues relating to youth conservation.
 The discussion will take place on Thursday, March 21 and will describe how NPS is currently partnering with local park and recreation agencies to engage youth in additional conservation and partnership opportunities.

 The second portion of the presentation will focus on the 2015 reauthorization of the Land and Water Conservation Fund, and staff will discuss NPS’ goals for the reauthorization, especially as it relates to the State Assistance Program.
 This is a discussion you will not want to miss since it is the first public discussion regarding NPS’ goals for the reauthorization.

 March also brings the blooming of the cherry blossoms to D.C., and seeing our national monuments framed in the rich color of the blossoms is a truly breath-taking sight.
-NPS has agreed to give a special VIP tour from 10 am – noon to a small group of Legislative Forum attendees.
-More information on the tour will be forthcoming.
+NPS has agreed to give a special VIP tour to a small group of Legislative Forum attendees.

 Written by: Lewis Ledford, Director, North Carolina State Parks &